Pedagogical development in RUN-EU

 Cultivating a Collaborative and Inclusive Learning Community for Future Skills

-Buiding on collaboration, openness, and wellbeing
+Building on collaboration, openness, and wellbeing

 - Making space for collaboration and supporting everyone’s involvement in the community